-- To the Referee,
+- To the Referee

-- In writing,
+- In writing

-- By the responsible team leader, swimmer or a representative on behalf of the swimmer,
+- By the responsible team leader, swimmer or a representative on behalf of the swimmer

-- Together with a deposit of A\$100.00, and
+- Together with a deposit of AU\$100.00

 - Within thirty (30) minutes following the conclusion of the respective event.

-SNSW has a Protest form, which is included in Appendix 10.
-However, Referees should accept all written protests, whether on the SNSW Protest form, or not.
+SNSW has a Protest form however, Referees should accept all written protests, whether on the SNSW Protest form or not.

-If a coach or swimmer asks a question as to why the disqualification occurred, the Referee should give a reason/explanation, ensuring that they do not argue or keep explaining on pool deck.
-Referees should advise the coach/competitor that that is their decision, and advise them that they have the right to protest if they do not wish to accept the Referee's explanation.
+If a coach or swimmer asks a question as to why the disqualification occurred, the Referee should give a reason/explanation ensuring that they do not argue or keep explaining on pool deck.
+Referees should advise the coach/competitor that it is their decision and advise them that they have the right to protest if they do not wish to accept the Referee's explanation.
 Referees should advise the Rules and method of lodging a protest.